acrovato/acrovato.github.io/_pages/about.md

 When I was 15, I used to dream about becoming a fighter pilot.
 Even if I eventually decided to be an aerospace engineer, I never really forgot about flying aircraft.
 In September 2017, during my Ph.D., I started to take classes to get my Private Pilot License.
 After two years of spurious flight sessions (thanks to the famous Belgian weather!), I successfully passed my skill test and got the license in September 2019.
 Right after that, I passed my night rating in December.
 {: .text-justify}

-I currently conduct flights from Liège Airport (EBLG) and the aerodrome of Namur (EBNM), where I additionally follow classes to get an aerobatic rating.
+I currently conduct flights from Liège Airport (EBLG).
+In the past, I also flew from the aerodrome of Namur (EBNM), where I followed classes to get an aerobatic rating.
 {: .text-justify}

 <img src="/assets/pics/fly1.jpg">